clockworkengineer/DifferenceEngine/readme.md

 # Email Task Function #

 Take the source file name passed in and attach it to an email that is then sent to recipient(s) using a specified server and account.
-This function utilizes the CMailSend class to create an email, attach a file and send it to an SMTP server.
-The class CMailSend in turn uses libcurl when talking the internet which is written in highly portable 'C' and so available on a multitude of platforms.
+This function utilizes the CMailSMTP class to create an email, attach a file and send it to an SMTP server.
+The class CMailSMTP in turn uses libcurl when talking the internet which is written in highly portable 'C' and so available on a multitude of platforms.

 # To Do #